Worried about paying your mortgage? We have various ways that we can help you.

 Yes.
-At present, products and services will remain the same.
+At present, products and services for UK residents will remain the same.
 You can continue to use our banking and insurance services as you currently do.

 Yes.
-The use of ATMs and how you use your cards to pay for goods or services doesn’t change.
+If you're a UK resident, the use of ATMs and how you use your cards to pay for goods or services doesn’t change.

-If your travel plans are cancelled, curtailed, disrupted or delayed by your travel agent, tour operator or public transport operator due to Brexit, there is cover under your travel policy for certain pre-paid costs, if you can’t get a refund from the travel provider.
+If your travel plans are cancelled, curtailed, disrupted or delayed by your travel agent, tour operator or public transport operator after 31st December 2020 due to Brexit, there may be cover under your travel policy for certain pre-paid costs, if you can’t get a refund from the travel provider or any other source.

-Please refer to your Welcome Pack/Getting Started Guide for full details of the circumstances covered, what do to in this situation and the policy conditions limitations and exclusions that apply.
+Please refer to your Welcome Pack for full details of the circumstances covered, what to do in this situation and the policy conditions limitations and exclusions that apply.

-You can also continue to access your bank account through our mobile app, if you have it
+You can also continue to access your bank account through our mobile app, if you have it.Back to top

 Your deposits and investments continue to be protected by the Financial Services Compensation Scheme.